ufs-community/land-DA_workflow/doc/source/BuildingRunningTesting/BuildRunLandDA.rst

    * - J-job Task
      - Description
+     - Application/Configuration
-   * - JLANDDA_PREP_OBS
+   * - JLANDDA_PREP_DATA
-     - Sets up the observation data files
+     - Prepares the observation / :term:`DATM` forcing data files
+     - LND/ATML
+   * - JLANDDA_FCST_IC
+     - Generates initial conditions (IC) files for the ATML configuration only
+     - ATML
+   * - JLANDDA_JCB
+     - Generates JEDI configuration YAML file
+     - LND/ATML
    * - JLANDDA_PRE_ANAL
-     - Transfers the snow data from the restart files to the surface data files
+     - Transfers the snow depth data from the restart files to the surface data files
+     - LND
    * - JLANDDA_ANALYSIS
      - Runs :term:`JEDI` and adds the increment to the surface data files
+     - LND/ATML
    * - JLANDDA_POST_ANAL
-     - Transfers the JEDI result from the surface data files to the restart files
+     - Transfers the JEDI snow depth result from the surface data files to the restart files
+     - LND/ATML
    * - JLANDDA_FORECAST
      - Runs the forecast model
+     - LND/ATML
    * - JLANDDA_PLOT_STATS
-     - Plots the JEDI result (scatter/histogram) and the restart files
+     - Plots the results of the ANALYSIS and FORECAST tasks
+     - LND/ATML

 Users may run these tasks :ref:`using the Rocoto workflow manager <run-w-rocoto>`.